 As each trigger is selected 234, 783 the appropriate Customer Design Instrument (CDI) or Development Interaction (DI) is specified to run at that trigger 788.
-For example, the Vendor may want Customers to help improve the installation method after the first time they use it, and this would involve a completely different Customer Design Instrument (CDI) than a Customer Design Instrument (CDI) focused on improving the product's interface during every- 5 day product use.
+For example, the Vendor may want Customers to help improve the installation 10 method after the first time they use it, and this would involve a completely different Customer Design Instrument (CDI) than a Customer Design Instrument (CDI) focused on improving the product's interface during everyday product use.
 For a second example, it would also comprise a different Customer Design Instrument (CDI) than a Customer Initiated Interaction (CII) that provides Problem Reports (PR) by means of the Help button.

-As another example, a Vendor may want sub-triggers within a single Development Interaction (DI), such as a probe about intentions when the product's use begins, several probes when major product functions are operated, and a final probe about satisfaction when the product's use ends; these could be specified by means of sub-triggers that would 15 be specified either when triggers are specified 234 or when probes are edited 264.
+As another example, a Vendor may want sub-triggers 20 within a single Development Interaction (DI), such as a probe about intentions when the product's use begins, several probes when major product functions are operated, and a final probe about satisfaction when the product's use ends; these could be specified by means of sub-triggers that would be 25 specified either when triggers are specified 234 or when probes are edited 264.

-These customized probes may be displayed at the correct points by using clear Instrument Design Repository (IDR) standards that separate them into pre-use, on-task, and $^{20}$ post-use categories.
+These customized probes may be displayed at the correct points by using clear Instrument Design Repository (IDR) standards that separate them into pre-use, on-task, and postuse categories.
 This automatically specifies the first and third categories while having to attach only the on-task questions to varying trigger points.
-Since this reduces the custom programming needs significantly, it is possible to automatically include the triggers for a group pre-use 25 probes, and a group of post-use probes, in virtually every Customer Design Instrument (CDI) as standard sub-routines.
-The interactive, on-task questions would be displayed by their own standard sub-routine (such as "display probe 14") at the correct time during product use Such a time 30 might be specified by the Customer's pressing a particular function key, by the clock/calendar circuit (10 minutes after starting product use), or by other means.
+Since this reduces the custom proinclude the triggers for a group pre-use probes, and a group of post-use probes, in virtually every Customer Design Instrument (CDI) as standard sub-routines.
+The interactive, on-task questions would be displayed by their own standard subroutine (such as "display probe 14") at the correct time during 40 product use Such a time might be specified by the Customer's pressing a particular function key, by the clock/calendar circuit (10 minutes after starting product use), or by other means.

-Subroutines are included 234 for adding, modifying and deleting triggers from the list of available triggers After the user has selected the triggers to include in the specific CB-PD Module being programmed, this list is confirmed
+Subroutines are included 234 for adding, modifying and deleting triggers from the list of available triggers After the user has selected the triggers to include in the specific CB-PD Module being programmed, this list is confirmed 236.

-Triggers may be customized to fit many types of product 40 uses such as usage problems, equipment problems, productivity problems, comprehension problems, training problems, needs for on-line performance support, use and effectiveness of on-line performance support, use of disposable supplies, opportunities to conduct on-line transactions, etc. ${45}$
+Triggers may be customized to fit many types of product uses such as usage problems, equipment problems, produc- 50 tivity problems, comprehension problems, training problems, needs for on-line performance support, use and effectiveness of on-line performance support, use of disposable supplies, opportunities to conduct on-line transactions, etc.

 For one example, FIG. 22 illustrates the expected learning curve for one product feature and the corresponding match of types of questions.
-A counter is incremented at each occurrence of that same trigger (which may be using a particular product feature, exiting an important new product 50 feature without using it, accessing any one of a set of related but infrequently used features, etc.).
+A counter is incremented at each occurrence of that same trigger (which may be using a particular product feature, exiting an important new product feature without using it, accessing any one of a set of related but infrequently used features, etc.).
 The actual triggers occur at specific instances when both the trigger increments the counter, and that counter reaches specific values.
-At each of those specific values, a different trigger is fired and each 55 are independent of the others (such as on the 2nd, 10th, 70th and 95th use of a feature), as follows:
+At each of those specific values, a different trigger is fired and each are 65 independent of the others (such as on the 2nd, 10th, 70th and 95th use of a feature), as follows:

-of Uses 810 Learning/Performance Stage 816 An appropriate type of Question 2 812 Novice Is the user interface intuitive?
-10 814 Beginning Intermediate How well does the user interface and the product fit the users' tasks?
+5 # of Uses 810 Learning/Performance Stage 816 An appropriate type of Question 2 812 Novice Is the user interface intuitive?
+10 814 Beginning Intermediate How well does the user interface and the product 0 70 820 Advanced Intermediate fit the users' tasks?
+How can the users' productivity and performance 95 818 Expert be increased?
+What new features and product redesign(s) are needed or wanted?